 Mean score of companies in the Construction Work industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Obayashi Corporation reported significant carbon emissions, with total emissions amounting to approximately 4,518,000,000 kg CO2e.
-This figure includes about 4,518,000,000 kg CO2e from Scope 1 emissions and approximately 240,000 kg CO2e from Scope 2 emissions.
-The company has not disclosed specific Scope 3 emissions data for this year.
-Obayashi has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 46.2% by FY2030, using FY2019 as the baseline year.
-Additionally, the company targets a 27.5% reduction in absolute Scope 3 emissions related to purchased goods and services and the use of sold products within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Overall, Obayashi's proactive approach to reducing carbon emissions reflects its commitment to sustainability within the construction and engineering sector, positioning the company as a responsible player in addressing climate change.
+In 2023, Obayashi Corporation reported total greenhouse gas emissions of approximately 4,281,300,000 kg CO2e.
+This figure includes Scope 1 emissions of about 4,518,000,000 kg CO2e, Scope 2 emissions of approximately 240,000 kg CO2e, and Scope 3 emissions also at about 4,518,000,000 kg CO2e.
+The breakdown of Scope 3 emissions highlights significant contributions from purchased goods and services (approximately 1,839,100,000 kg CO2e) and the use of sold products (around 1,895,000,000 kg CO2e).
+Obayashi has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 46.2% by FY2030, using FY2019 as the baseline.
+Additionally, the company targets a 27.5% reduction in absolute Scope 3 emissions from purchased goods and services and the use of sold products within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Overall, Obayashi's proactive approach to managing its carbon footprint reflects its commitment to sustainability within the construction and engineering sector, as it seeks to mitigate its environmental impact while continuing to grow its operations.

 Access structured emissions data, company-specific emission factors, and source documents